 Cancer Resource Center

 This fund will be used to provide direct cash assistance to individuals

 with cancer in our community who have a specific and immediate financial need.

 Created in Memory of Miguel Ángel Balsa Marín

-This angel – our Angel Fund – is now being created in memory of the late Miguel Balsa by his family and many friends.
-Miguel was a beloved young man, scholar and teacher who died from colon cancer in December 2013.
-He had been involved with the Cancer Resource Center for some time, and he possessed a special kindness that allowed him to connect with others going through treatment.
+The Angel Fund was created in memory of Miguel Balsa, who died from colon cancer on Christmas Day of 2013.
+The purpose of the Angel Fund is to provide some financial assistance to clients with an urgent or immediate need.
+Miguel was a beloved young man, scholar, and teacher who had been involved with the Cancer Resource Center for some time, and he possessed a special kindness that allowed him to connect with others going through treatment.
 When we realized that Miguel’s middle name was Ángel, we knew that the Angel Fund was meant to be.

 Gerard and Miguel

 Miguel is wearing an orange sweater in the photo above